milkembers/nominal/README.md

 ## ✨ features

-- Nitro Colour Theme friendly
+- Nitro colour theme friendly
-- Cute accent colours for checkboxes and selections
+- cute accent colours for checkboxes and selections
-- Removes most Nitro promos and hides welcome stickers
+- removes most Nitro promos and hides welcome stickers
-- Blurred context menus and backdrops
+- blurred context menus and backdrops

 ## 📥 usage

-@import this link or paste it in your Vencord Themes tab:
+@import this link or paste it in your Vencord themes tab:

 ```
 https://milkembers.github.io/nominal/src.min.css